Date of Award

 The following thesis is based on the role a legend plays in establishing and influencing a sense of identity and reality within a community and area, in this case the legend is of a massacre occurring in Almo, Idaho in the early 1860s.
 I found this legend of the Almo massacre while looking for an excuse to rock climb in the nearby City of Rocks National Reserve.
 I explored the Almo legend through interviews, historical documents and books and came to think that the Almo legend played a critical role in defining a sense of local reality for Almo, Idaho, both in the past and present.
 As time went on and I became more acquainted with the Almo legend and involved with the community, I came to realize the implications of the Almo legend were far more complex than I originally imagined.
 What follows is a description of both what I found in exploring the Almo legend and what I think it means

 Floyd, Jonathan A., "The Legend of the Almo Massacre: Ostensive Action and the Commodification of Folklore" (2011).
-All Graduate Plan B and other Reports.
-Paper 29.
+All Graduate Plan B and other Reports, Spring 1920 to Spring 2023.
+29.